 When that day comes, I am convinced we will not wish we had given more of ourselves to living for the things of this world.
 We will not wish we had made more money, acquired more stuff, lived more comfortably, taken more vacations, watched more television, pursued great retirement, or been more successful in the eyes of this world.

 Instead we will wish we had given more of ourselves to living for the day when every nation, tribe, people, and language will bow around the throne and sing the praises of the Savior who delights in radical obedience and the God who deserves eternal worship.”

 -David Platt, Radical

-This whole passage by Platt has the potential to change your life.
+This whole passage by Platt has the potential to change your life…if you let it.
 But if nothing else, I hope you caught the part about how we are “standing on the porch of eternity.”
-Because I missed that line the first time I read this book.
-I mean, can you just imagine that real quick?
-We think of porch and we picture our home, or we picture an open door, but having the word “eternity” makes it a mystery to me.
+I missed that line the first time I read this book.
+We think of porch and we picture our home, or we picture an open door, but having the word “eternity” makes it a mystery because I️ can’t visualize that.

-Just a few days later, I am reflecting on the week and it’s all coming together.
+ays later, I am reflecting on the week and it's all coming together.
 I think back to that Sunday morning.
-I imagined all the streets in San Angelo that we had just walked through and all the porches that we stood on as we shared our stories of faith.
-Then I imagined all the streets in the world that WE have YET to walk through.
-And all of the sudden the “porch of eternity” wasn’t so hard to picture.
+I imagined all the streets in San Angelo we had just walked through the week before and all the porches we stood on as we shared our stories of faith.
+Then I imagined all the streets in the world WE have YET to walk through.
+And all of the sudden the "porch of eternity" wasn't so hard to picture.

-Bottom-line, I am so grateful for this church and these people.
-And I am once again moved by what is happening both inside and outside of these church doors, and well beyond this porch.
+Bottom-line, I am once again moved by what is happening both inside and outside of these church doors, and well beyond this porch.

 God intended for us to be storytellers, ambassadors of His Word.
-So join me on whatever porch you are picturing right now and let’s tell our stories, there are thousands of people WAITING to hear.
+So join me on whatever porch you are picturing right now and let tell your story, there are thousands of people WAITING to hear.

 “We have decided that there are worse things than dying.
 Staying alive for no real purpose or passion.” -Jeremy Courtney